 - Your sinuses are blocked and you are in pain

-At the South Florida Sinus and Allergy Center we offer dedicated care for patients suffering from sinus, sleep disorders, and allergies.
+At the Florida Sinus & Snoring Specialists we offer dedicated care for patients suffering from sinus, sleep disorders, and allergies.
 Dr. Lee Mandel brings in over two decades of experience and specializes in minimally invasive sinonasal, sleep, and snoring procedures.
 We also have dedicated allergy specialists, who can determine the root cause of your sinus allergy and help you get the relief you’re looking for.
 To schedule your appointment, please call us at 954-983-1211.